 Almost everyone knows Edgar Allan Poe (1809-1849).
 No other 19-century author is as omnipresent in today’s pop culture.
-He has guest starred on the animated series Southpark and The Simpsons.
+He has "guest starred" on the animated series South Park and The Simpsons and been featured as a character in numerous films.
 His face graces the cover of a Beatles album, he has fought crime alongside Batman in the comic series Batman Nevermore (2003) and hunted a serial killer in the film The Raven (2012).
-Among the many films featuring Poe as a character are The Raven (1915), The Loves of Edgar Allan Poe (1942), The Man with a Cloak (1951), Castle of Blood (1964), and The Spectre of Edgar Allan Poe (1974).
-Every Halloween season, Poe impersonators portray him at libraries, theaters, and graveyards around the globe.
-His legions of fans wear his instantly recognizable face on T-shirts, jewelry, and tattoos.
+Every Halloween season, Poe impersonators portray him around the globe; throughout the year, his legions of fans wear his instantly recognizable face on T-shirts, jewelry and tattoos.

 The real Edgar Poe was born in Boston in 1809 and orphaned in Richmond, Virginia a month before his third birthday.
 He was taken in by the Richmond tobacco exporter John Allan, who gave him the middle name Allan.
 As a boy, Poe was both an excellent student and a gifted athlete who still holds the record for swimming against the current in the James River at six miles.
 Even without enough money for textbooks, Poe was able to finish his French course with distinction at the University of Virginia, but the gambling debt he incurred while trying to pay his tuition prevented him from returning to the University after his first term.

 At this time, Poe married his 13-year-old cousin Virginia Clemm.
-For nearly half their eleven-year marriage, she was afflicted with tuberculosis, which left her an invalid by the age of 20.
+For nearly half their 11-year marriage, she was afflicted with tuberculosis, which left her an invalid by the age of 20.
 His home life was a source of great happiness in spite of his poverty.
-By most accounts, Poe was a loving husband, a devoted friend, and an industrious and sober employee.
+By most accounts, Poe was a loving husband, a devoted friend and an industrious and sober employee.

 Poe soon outgrew Richmond and moved to the publishing centers of New York and Philadelphia, publishing his only novel and a book on seashells before editing a series of magazines and contributing to several of the most popular periodicals of the day.
 While editing Philadelphia’s Graham’s Magazine, Poe published the first detective story, “The Murders in the Rue Morgue,” before the word “detective” entered the English language and became the first American to invent a new literary genre.
 Even before most urban police forces had detectives on staff, Poe followed this with a series of precedent-setting mysteries including the first important treasure hunt mystery, the first comic detective story, the first locked-room mystery, and the first detective story based on a true crime.

-While Poe is best remembered today for his tales of psychological terror, he was acclaimed in his own day for his satires, mysteries, science fiction, literary criticism, and lyric poetry.
+While Poe is best remembered today for his tales of psychological terror, he was acclaimed in his own day for his satires, mysteries, science fiction, literary criticism and lyric poetry.
 Europeans regarded him as America’s first internationally influential author, and no less a figure than England’s Poet Laureate Alfred, Lord Tennyson deemed him “America’s most original creative genius.”
-Today there is no writer of horror, science fiction, or mysteries who does not bear the mark of his influence.
+His influence is still felt widely today in the genres of horror, science fiction and mystery.

 Edgar Allan Poe’s most chilling tales have lost none of their power in the century and a half since their publication.
 They continue to speak to each new generation because the stories still seem eerily real.
 What most readers may not know is that many of these works were inspired by true events.
 Long before television shows claimed to be “ripped from the headlines,” the magazine editor Poe kept up with the latest scandals and sensational murder trials and incorporated them into his fiction.